V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 ![!endstops](https://www.v1engineering.com/wp-content/uploads/2020/07/endstops-scaled.jpg){: width="400"}

 !!! note
-    Do not use the + (positive) pins or you will ruin your SKR Pro board.
+    Do not use the + (positive) pins or you will ruin your SKR Pro board unless you are running a differnet project with powered endstops.

 ## Firmware